User Guide

 See the examples gallery for examples on how to create and interactive with all the various types of graphics.

-Graphics also have mutable properties that can be linked to events.
-Some of these properties, such as the ``data`` or ``colors`` of a line can even be indexed,
+Graphics also have mutable properties.
+Some of these properties, such as the ``data`` or ``colors`` of a line can even be sliced,

 (1) Common properties that all graphics have